ducktyper-ai/quackverse/docs/quackcore-cli-comprehensive-guide.md

 ### Creating a Basic QuackTool

-Let's create a simple QuackTool that demonstrates the basic concepts of the `quackcore.cli` module:
+Let's create a simple QuackTool that demonstrates the basic concepts of the `quack_core.cli` module:

 ```python
 #!/usr/bin/env python3